aaronbloomfield/ics/hws/hw-buffer.md

   - **NOTE:** Your output of your shellcode must EXACTLY: `<name>, your grade on this assignment is an A`, as the Gradescope submission will check this.
 The `<name>` part must match the `name` variable in this file.
 It's fine if you are only using a first name for the shellcode -- if so, please put your full name in a comment in the file above the `name` variable.
 - How far did you get (i.e., which tasks did you complete)?
 - What thing(s) did you get stuck on for this assignment?
-- Compared to some of the harder assignments you've done -- such as CS 2150's hash lab -- how hard was this assignment?
+- Compared to some of the harder assignments you've done, how hard was this assignment?
 - Other than just giving the answers, what could we do to make this assignment run more smoothly in the future?
 - Any additional information that you would like to include (how far you got on a given task, etc.)